 There is nothing more beautiful and innocent in the world than the babies.
 While we love the time when they are small and cute, we also want them to talk early or walk early.
-In fact, we would happily spend all of our time just to teach them few words or few steps.
+In fact, we would happily spend all of our time just to teach them a few words or a few steps.

 As a parent, one waits with bated breath to hear their baby whisper their first words or take the first step of their life.
 And so, we all start looking for ways to enhance this process.
-Baby walkers are not only cute and amazing but they also help them move across freely without the help of any adult.
-While there is a lot of debate whether walkers are good choice for the babies or not, it has been observed that quite many people all across the globe pick walkers making them quite accepted and popular.
+Baby walkers are not only cute and amazing but they also help them move across freely without the help of an adult.
+While there is a lot of debate whether walkers are a good choice for the babies or not, it has been observed that quite many people all across the globe pick walkers making them quite accepted and popular.

 Picking up a walker for the first time raise so many questions in your mind but the most frequent one being: When can the baby use walker?
 Let’s us guide you to some of the best possible answers and reasons to your query.